+the Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds, as it may be amended or supplemented from time to time instruments as defined in Article 2(1) of the UCITS Directive and as referred to in Article 3 of Commission Directive 2007/16/EC net asset value of a Fund or of a Share, as the context may require

+"Money Market Instruments"

+"Net Asset Value"

+"OECD"

-"Money Market Fund Regulation" or "MMFR" the Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds, as it may be amended or supplemented from time to time "Money Market Instruments" instruments as defined in Article 2(1) of the UCITS Directive and as referred to in Article 3 of Commission Directive 2007/16/EC "Net Asset Value" net asset value of a Fund or of a Share, as the context may require "OECD" Organization for Economic Co-operation and Development "Paris Climate Agreement" landmark environmental accord that was adopted by nearly every nation in 2015 to address climate change and its negative impacts.
-The deal aims to substantially reduce global greenhouse gas emissions in an effort to hold the increase in the global average temperature to well below 2°C above pre-industrial levels, while pursuing efforts to limit the temperature increase to 1.5°C above pre- industrial levels "primarily" or "principally" when a Fund's investment policy states that investments will be made "primarily" or "principally" in a particular type of security or in a particular country, region or industry, it generally means that at least two-thirds of the Fund's net assets (without taking into account ancillary liquid assets) shall be invested into the relevant security, country, region or industry.
+Organization for Economic Co-operation and Development

+"Paris Climate Agreement"

+landmark environmental accord that was adopted by nearly every nation in 2015 to address climate change and its negative impacts.
+The deal aims to substantially reduce global greenhouse gas emissions in an effort to hold the increase in the global average temperature to well below 2°C above pre-industrial levels, while pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels when a Fund's investment policy states that made "primarily" investments will be "principally" in a particular type of security or in a particular country, region or industry, it generally means that at least two-thirds of the Fund's net assets (without taking into account ancillary liquid assets) shall be invested into the relevant security, country, region or industry.
 In relation to Franklin NextStep Balanced Growth Fund, Franklin NextStep Dynamic Growth Fund and Franklin NextStep Stable Growth Fund, it generally means that at least two-thirds and less than 100% of the Fund's net assets shall be invested in collective investment schemes.
-In exceptional market circumstances (such as extreme volatility) and on a temporary basis only, up to 100% of the Fund's net assets may be invested in liquid assets, with due regard to the principle of risk spreading "Principal Distributor" Franklin Templeton International Services S.à r.l.
+On a temporary basis and if justified by exceptionally unfavourable market conditions, each Fund may, in order to take measures to mitigate risks relative to such exceptional market conditions in the best interests of its Shareholders, hold ancillary liquid assets (i.e. bank deposits at sight, such as cash held in current accounts with a bank accessible at any time) up to 100% of its net assets.
+Unless otherwise provided in the investment policy of a specific Fund, any Fund may also, in order to achieve its investment goals and for treasury purposes, invest in bank deposits, money market instruments or money market funds pursuant to the applicable investment restrictions.
+For defensive purposes, the Fund may invest up to 100% of its net assets in these instruments on a temporary basis